Pyongyang–Kaesong Motorway

 Construction began in 1987 in preparation for the 13th World Festival of Youth and Students to be held in Pyongyang in 1989.
 The project was economically ill-advised because North Korea had hitherto consistently focused on developing railway links for transport, diminishing the need for new expressways.
-Construction finished on April 15, 1992, the birthday of North Korea's president Kim Il-sung.
-Its name was chosen to promote the reunification of Korea.
+Construction finished on April 15, 1992, the birthday of North Korea president Kim Il Sung.
 The entire highway is part of Asian Highway 1.